Tame class field theory over local fields: The tame fundamental group

 in which $\tau'_X$ and $\tau_X$ are continuous and there is a surjection ${\underset{C \in \sC(X)}\bigoplus} G^{(1)}_{\Delta(C_n)} \surj {\underset{C \in \sC(X)}\bigoplus} W^\tm(C_n)$.
 Hence, it suffices to show that ~\eqref{eqn:TFG-3-2} is topologically exact.

 We let $H$ be the closure of the image of $\tau'_X$.
-We let $A$ be the image of $\Phi^\tm_X$ in ~\eqref{eqn:Tame-fil} with the quotient topology (which is discrete) so that \cite[Lem.~7.11]{Gupta-Krishna-REC} and \propref{prop:TFG-2} together yield a short exact sequence of continuous homomorphisms
+We let $A$ be the image of $\Phi^\tm_X$ (cf. Definition~\ref{defn:Tame-fil}) with the quotient topology (which is discrete) so that \cite[Lem.~7.11]{Gupta-Krishna-REC} yields a short exact sequence of continuous homomorphisms

 It remains to show that the inclusion $H\inj A^\vee$ is actually an isomorphism.